Loading...

 Hearing

-New Mexico regulates homeowners associations primarily through the Homeowner Association Act (NMSA §47-16-1 to §47-16-21), enacted in 2013 to provide baseline protections for homeowners in planned communities.
-Condominiums are separately governed by the New Mexico Condominium Act (§47-7A-1 to §47-7D-20), modeled after the Uniform Condominium Act.
+New Mexico regulates homeowners associations primarily through the Homeowner Association Act (NMSA §47-16-1 to §47-16-18), enacted in 2013 to provide baseline protections for homeowners in planned communities.
+Condominiums are separately governed by the New Mexico Condominium Act (§47-7A-1 et seq.), modeled after the Uniform Condominium Act.

 Unlike states such as Nevada that impose statutory fine caps, New Mexico does not set a maximum fine amount by statute.
 Instead, fine amounts are governed by each association's CC&Rs and bylaws.
-However, the Homeowner Association Act does require procedural protections including written notice, an opportunity to cure, and a hearing before fines can be imposed.
+However, the Homeowner Association Act does require procedural protections — written notice and an opportunity to be heard before a fine (§47-16-18), with at least 14 days' written notice of the hearing.

 This guide covers everything you need to know about New Mexico HOA law: how to fight violations, your rights as a homeowner, dispute resolution options, and the practical limits on what your HOA can fine you.
 Use the sections below to find the information most relevant to your situation.

-New Mexico does not impose a statutory cap on HOA fines.
+Read the full New Mexico dispute guide →New Mexico does not impose a statutory cap on HOA fines.
 Fine amounts are set by each association's CC&Rs and governing documents.
-However, fines must be reasonable and imposed only after proper notice and hearing procedures under §47-16-15.
+However, fines must be reasonable and imposed only after proper notice and hearing procedures under §47-16-18.
 Courts can invalidate fines deemed arbitrary or unreasonable.

 Yes.
-Under the Homeowner Association Act (§47-16-15), HOAs must provide written notice of the violation and an opportunity to be heard before imposing a fine.
-The notice must describe the violation and provide at least 30 days to cure or request a hearing.
+Under the Homeowner Association Act (§47-16-18), HOAs must provide written notice of the violation and an opportunity to be heard before imposing a fine.
+Before imposing a fine, the board must give at least 14 days' written notice of a hearing at which you can dispute the violation.

-New Mexico HOAs are governed by the Homeowner Association Act (NMSA §47-16-1 to §47-16-21) for planned communities and the Condominium Act (§47-7A-1 to §47-7D-20) for condominiums.
+New Mexico HOAs are governed by the Homeowner Association Act (NMSA §47-16-1 to §47-16-18) for planned communities and the Condominium Act (§47-7A-1 et seq.) for condominiums.
 Both statutes establish baseline governance requirements, homeowner rights, and board obligations.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.